oneeve8/kobble-data/content/Information.md

 Two types of arguments:

-I. Debunking a *false proof* of an alternative model
+I. Debunking evidence of a particular model

 II.
 Providing Positive Evidence for a particular model: